The Kitchen Playground

 “ My home kitchen is my playground, here I have the freedom to explore, create and discover new flavours … my recipes can contain many contradictory elements, if they work that’s great, if not it’s all part of the learning experience and I’ve had a lot of those…not much goes to waste though..my dog, Barney, always willing to try anything new, approaches his tucker bowl with a positive attitude and a waggy tail”

-Jude is an industry advisor within the industry, she has worked with the indigenous children at Tiwi College on their healthy eating program “Taste It, Do It, Live It”, done specialty theme nights at many of the Australian mines, bush food cooking classes, taught the teachers via the Stephanie Alexander Kitchen Garden program, cooking demo with Huxtaburger at Taste Melbourne, given classes at Ceres Environmental Garden and cooked crocodile at Fred’s Paddock in Darwin.
+She has worked with the indigenous children at Tiwi College on their healthy eating program “Taste It, Do It, Live It”, done specialty theme nights at many of the Australian mines, bush food cooking classes, taught the teachers via the Stephanie Alexander Kitchen Garden program, cooking demo with Huxtaburger at Taste Melbourne, given classes at Ceres Environmental Garden and cooked crocodile at Fred’s Paddock in Darwin.

 She has given talks and curated art exhibitions featuring the artwork of the Aboriginal people of Australia illustrating their cultural connections and the spiritual significance of wild-harvested bushfood, some include North Carolina, USA., Osaka, Japan and at Federation Square in Melbourne.